yinwang0/pysonar2/README.md

     java -classpath target/pysonar-<version>.jar org.yinwang.pysonar.Test tests -exp

-To write new tests, you just need to write relevant Python files, put them into a directory named `test/your-test.test`.
+To write new tests, you just need to write relevant Python files, put them into a directory named `test/testname.test` (directory name must end with ".test").
 Please look at the `tests` directory for examples.

 ### License